Jacob Rees-Mogg

 During the premiership of David Cameron, Rees-Mogg was one of the Conservative Party's most rebellious MPs, opposing the whips on a number of issues.
 He became known for filibustering.
 A Eurosceptic, he proposed an electoral pact between the Conservatives and the UK Independence Party (UKIP) and campaigned for the UK to leave the European Union in the 2016 referendum.
 A member of the European Research Group (ERG), Rees-Mogg was elected its chairman in 2018.
 He attracted support for his opposition to the Chequers Agreement and Prime Minister Theresa May's proposed Brexit withdrawal agreement.
 He was promoted as a potential successor to May as Leader of the Conservative Party; he instead endorsed Boris Johnson in the 2019 leadership contest.
 Following Johnson's election as Conservative Leader and appointment as Prime Minister he appointed Rees-Mogg Leader of the House of Commons and Lord President of the Council.
 In February 2022, Rees-Mogg was moved by Johnson to the role of Minister of State for Brexit Opportunities and Government Efficiency.
 After Johnson resigned in July 2022, Rees-Mogg supported Liz Truss's bid to become Conservative leader.
 Following Truss's appointment as prime minister, she appointed Rees-Mogg as Business Secretary.
 He resigned as Business Secretary shortly after Truss left office on 25 October 2022.
 He was defeated at the 2024 general election, losing to the Labour Party's candidate, Dan Norris.

 Rees-Mogg has been described as a conviction politician with anachronistic attitudes.
 Critics view him as a reactionary figure; his traditionalist attitudes have been characterised as obscuring controversial political views, some of which have made him the target of organised protests.
-His anachronistic style led to Rees-Mogg being dubbed the "Honourable Member for the 18th century".
-Since early 2023, Rees-Mogg has been a host and presenter for GB News.
+His anachronistic style caused him to be dubbed the "Honourable Member for the 18th century".
+Since early 2023, Rees-Mogg has presented his own show for GB News.